MajorVictory/VU-MajorsMod/README.md

 ### General
 - All vehicles no longer take ground damage due to speed
-- All vehciles no longer take damage while underwater
+- All vehicles no longer take damage while underwater
 - Smoke trails behind fast moving tracked and wheeled vehicles have been removed for visibility